SamsterBirdies/forts-modding-tools/readme.txt

 		Script can be run from any location.

 	cmdrLocal2Workshop.py
 		When modifying your mod with a commander, you need to have a copy of both local and workshop folders containing the change.
 		This script will sync the local folders to the workshop folders.
 		Script must be run in Forts/data/mods.

 	duplicateStructure.py
 		Using LoadStructureFile in a map multiple times causes bugs because of duplicate device ID's.
-		Step one: make the starting ID in the map a high number like 20000. (you can use this tool for that) Step two: make as many duplicate structure files of the structure you wish to spawn in with this tool with a low number starting with 1.
+		Step one: make the starting ID in the map a high number like 20000. (you can use this tool for that) Step two: dupe the structure file as needed with this tool with an id starting with 1.
 		So long and no device ID's overlap, everything will function normally.
-		When the player places a new device, the new ID gets assigned the next highest number. (if highest number is 20000 for example, the next one will be 20001).
+		When the player places a new device, the new ID gets assigned the next highest number.
+		(if highest number is 20000 for example, the next one will be 20001).
 		This way, no device ID's will overlap.
 		This script will also keep a log of what the currently used ID's are.
 		Script must be run in the same folder as the structure files.

 	hudiconsTOGtoMS.py
 		Before moonshot, HUD icons had a different semi-transparent background.
 		This script will take those old HUD icons and convert them to the new ones.
 		Script must be run in the same folder as the icons.
 		Please make a backup of your icons before running this.
 There is a chance of error.